Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 The release was anticipated at QuakeC Headquarters (QHQ).

-A pre-release announcement was shared by Mouser on Usenet in the group rec.games.computer.quake.playing sat that the next release of the reaper bot, version 0.6 was due to be released that week.
+A pre-release announcement was shared by Mouser on Usenet in the group rec.games.computer.quake.playing suggesting that the next release of the reaper bot, version 0.6, was due to be released that week.

 	Hello Quakematchers,
 	---QHQ Exclusive------QHQ Exclusive------QHQ Exclusive---